free-pdk/fppa-code-examples/README.md

 # fppa-code-examples

-Example programs of vendor supplied PADAUK IDE in "miniC"
+Example programs for vendor supplied PADAUK IDE in "miniC"

 Please consider to switch to SDCC free open source toolchain for new projects.